 Waking up and going to sleep at the same time every day decreases stress as the body knows what to expect and when.

 After this we retrace our steps and move into our REM cycle, the important thing to note here is that this is where memories from the previous day are solidified.
 This includes muscle memory, so all those tacks you worked on?
-This is where is comes together and locked in.
+This is where it comes together and locked in.

 Now that we know how the body and mind recover during sleep what does a good night of sleep look like?
 Athletes below the age of 26 should be getting nine and a quarter hours of sleep in a night.
 For athletes over the age of 26 seven to eight and a half hours are required.
-As we age less sleep is needed however we still need to hit out requirements to function optimally.
+As we ageless sleep hygiene is needed however we still need to hit out requirements to function optimally.

 While the amount of time sleeping is important, arguably more important is the routine of sleep that you get into.
 Waking up and going to sleep at the same time every day decreases stress as the body knows what to expect and when.

 The next logical thought that comes to mind is napping, if I sleep more can I recover faster and better?
 Yes and no, the way sleep work is like a credit card.
 Your body keeps account of how much sleep you owe and what cycles it requires.
 If an athlete is optimally rested there is no need for a nap.
 However, if some sleep time needs to be paid back the napping can be a very helpful tool to recharge.
+Remember that sleep hygiene is one of the secrets to winning the start.

-It is common for people to say the napping makes them tired or they groggy.
-This is due to the fact that they wake in the middle of certain sleep cycles.
+It is common for people to say the napping makes them tired or groggy.
+This is due to the fact that they wake in the middle of certain sleep hygiene cycles.
 To avoid this naps should be kept either 20 minutes or 90 minutes.
 Naps lasting between 20 and 90 minutes should be avoided, so a timer can be helpful.

 An area that is often overlooked for those who struggle to fall asleep or stay asleep is sleep hygiene.
 Essentially these are the factors that make it easy for us to fall asleep and include: